Datamatica-project/v_1/ultralytics-main/docs/README.md

     # Clear existing /site directory to prevent conflicts
     rm -rf site

-    # Build the default language site using the primary config file
+    # Build the default language site using the primary configs file
     mkdocs build -f docs/mkdocs.yml

-    # Loop through each language-specific config file and build its site
+    # Loop through each language-specific configs file and build its site
     for file in docs/mkdocs_*.yml; do
       echo "Building MkDocs site with $file"
       mkdocs build -f "$file"